 Campsites in Gunlock State Park

 This primitive campsite has two back-in and three pull-through RV pad sites.
-Other people go to the water’s edge and park there, because as mentioned, this area is basically a sand wash.
+Other campers go to the water’s edge and park there because, as mentioned, this area is basically a sand wash.
 There is an additional parking/camping area on the south shore of the lake.
 There are no prepared sites here, but the terrain is mostly flat.
 The tiny towns of Gunlock and Tobin Wash, which are just to the north, have gas and a few camping supplies.
 This is rustic camping at its finest.
 Although this camping area does not provide hookups, it can provide a one-of-a-kind experience to get in tune with nature.
-You'll have easy access to all the thrills of adventure on the beautiful reservoir.
+You'll have easy access to all the thrills of adventure in the beautiful reservoir.
 Bring a windbreaker, because some campers have noted that it can get very windy.

 Seasonal activities in Gunlock State Park

 Pack up the picnic basket and get out of the Class A motorhome for the day.
 There are plenty of places to enjoy an outdoor lunch at Gunlock State Park.
 Find a table near the beach, or throw a blanket on the sand itself and enjoy the view of the mountainous backdrop.
 If you prefer to stay near the campground, you can picnic right outside the motorhome on your private table and fire ring.

 Although Gunlock Lake is by no means huge, powerboating is still popular here.
 The boat launch and parking area are located near the park entrance.
 When you get out to the middle of the lake, it’s almost impossible to see the shoreline.
 Canoers, paddleboarders, and other unpowered craft are welcome here as well.
 Drift up to the north and enjoy the rushing water, or paddle into the tranquil southern part of the lake.
 If you're interested in experiencing the lake via boat, you'll need to bring your own flotation device along in the Airstream as the park does not offer rentals.